Akashdip-N/Automatic-drone-delivery-system/README.md

 # Run the code
 * Open the jupyter notebook
-* Open the file `code.ipynb`
+* Open the file `Linear Programming.ipynb`
 * Run the cells

 # Output
-The output of the code will be the accuracy of the model.
+The output of the code is the optimal solution of the linear programming problem.